 Heading east, we meet Donna Cody and her daughter Lisa at the Cody Orchards.
 “It was the original Sproat & Skibbe packing house in the early 1900s,” Donna says.
 She shows us equipment from that time, tucked along a wall.
 The Codys stock a trove of consignment goodies in addition to the orchard’s output.
 “The coolest thing about the fruit stand is that we have so many people contributing stuff,” Lisa says.

 Back on our bikes, we follow Sunday Drive across Oregon 35 to Neal Creek Road and the Nella Chestnut Farm.
 Bummer — it’s closed.
 We make a mental note to return for the annual chestnut roast and wine tasting in November.
 The farm partners for that event with Dick and Christie Reed, owners of the adjacent Wy’east Vineyards and tasting room on Highway 35.
-Its reserve Pinot noir comes from one of the oldest and highest elevation vineyards in the area.
+Its reserve pinot noir comes from one of the oldest and highest elevation vineyards in the area.

 We savor a sip, then wheel north to Rasmussen Farms.
 It’s a short pedal north along Thomson and Eastside roads to Van Horn Drive and the Mt.
 Hood Winery, with its patio aimed right at Mt.
 Hood.
 We’ve enjoyed their wines before, but opt to pass this time.
-The nearby The Gorge White House is a great place to sample — and compare — wines from every Gorge winery.
+Nearby The Gorge White House is a great place to sample — and compare — wines from every Gorge winery.
 To play it safe, we instead focus our camera at the lavish flower gardens outside.